meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 ### Study 6
 PA was associated with discriminative responding such as those in a good mood found a meaningful task meaningful but found a meaningless task meaningless.
 Content dependent.
-## General Discussion
+## Hedonism?
-Strong evidence for strong relationship between mood and the experience of meaning in life.
+Must partition pleasure away from the meaning of life ()